 Thomas A. Kelley III

-"Unintended Consequences of Legal Westernization in Niger: Harming Contemporary Slaves by Reconceptualizing Property," American Journal of Comparative Law, Vol. 56.
+Associate Professor of Law"Unintended Consequences of Legal Westernization in Niger: Harming Contemporary Slaves by Reconceptualizing Property," American Journal of Comparative Law, Vol. 56.

 Kelley's article is a model for grounding scholarship about law reform through fieldwork.
 He argues that the wave of westernization that has swept over Nigerien property law with the intention of bettering the lives of Nigerien slaves has had the perverse effect of worsening their lives.
 His research is based on available literature and on ethnographic interviews conducted during his year-long study as a Fulbright Scholar in Niger.